SC to consider hearing plea against tenure extension of ED director | Law-Order

 - India

-The Supreme Court on Wednesday agreed to consider the listing of a plea challenging the Centre's decision to grant one-year extension to Sanjay Kumar Mishra as director of the Enforcement Directorate (ED).
+The Supreme Court on Wednesday agreed to consider listing of a plea challenging the amended law allowing extension of tenure of the Director of the Enforcement Directorate (ED) up to five years, and the Centre’s decision to grant one year extension to Sanjay Kumar Mishra as head of the probe agency.

-A bench comprising Chief Justice N V Ramana and Justices Krishna Murari and Hima Kohli took note of the submission of a lawyer that he has filed the plea against the extension of tenure of the ED director by the Centre through an ordinance.
+A bench comprising Chief Justice N V Ramana and Justices Krishna Murari and Hima Kohli took note of the submission of a lawyer, appearing for Madhya Pradesh Congress leader Jaya Thakur, that he has filed the plea against the extension of tenure of the ED director by the Centre through an ordinance.

-He referred to a verdict of September 8, last year in which the apex court had upheld the Centre's power to extend Mishra's tenure as ED director but had clarified that extension of officers after the age of superannuation should be done only in rare and exceptional cases.
+The plea also challenged the Central Vigilance Commission (Amendment) Act 2021 which provides for extension of the term of ED’s Director up to 5 years It referred to a verdict of September 8 last year in which the apex court while dealing with the PIL of NGO 'Common Cause' had upheld the Centre's power to extend Mishra's tenure as ED director but had clarified that extension of officers after the age of superannuation should be done only in rare and exceptional cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)